 So what’s Lurra about?
-It’s a Basque inspired charcoal & wood fired dining spot which features its own wine cellar, oak flooring, 20 seat al fresco dining area and an open kitchen with a marble bar.
+It’s a Basque inspired charcoal & wood fired dining spot which features its own wine cellar, oak flooring, 20 seat al-fresco dining area and an open kitchen with a marble bar.
 There is good amount of things that once swam the sea featuring as well that exceptionally good Galician beef – the truly ‘Old Cow’ the cattle are left out to roam on the Galician Hills until they’re up to 15 years old.
 It’s imported by the same folk who supply Kitty Fisher’s & the renowned Clerkenwell butcher Turner and George.
-It ticks many boxes.
-(I think so at least).
-It’s part of the Donostia and The Lockhart group who are all nearby too, Lurra is a wee bit younger though having opened its doors in September 2015.
+That can only be a good thing.
+They come from the same family as Donostia and The Lockhart group who are all nearby too, Lurra is a wee bit younger though having opened its doors in September 2015.

 There menu is geared towards a sharing plate format and they are well known for their 14 year old year old Rubia Galega or ‘Galician Blonde’, which is a breed of cattle from Galicia, North-Western Spain.
 The grilled turbot in txakoli sauce is a must have too.

 Txakoli (Agerre) £26.
 In case you don’t know Txakoli is produced in the Basque region of Spain and is a light, fizzy, dry white wine with low alcohol content.
 They are generally weeks or months old before consumed.
 (It works perfectly with Basque food).
-Pouring from a height develops that fizz.
+Pouring from a height aerates the liquid develops that fizz.

 Cordal olives stuffed with strawberries and orange £4.
 My mind has a curious tendency to try new combinations (new to me anyway) and this is no exception.
-I found it weird but not unpleasant.
+I found them very weird and bordering unpleasant.
 I’ll skip them next time.

 Sour dough with bone marrow £5.5.
 Custardy and silken bone marrow – it’s a very interesting bite when you spread it over that already incredible charred, crusty and chewy sour dough.
 Good sour dough makes me dewy-eyed and often you’ll see me wipe the dribble off my chin, this one is no exception.